-The Chase Slate and Chase Freedom Unlimited are two credit cards that provide promotional rates.
+The Chase Slate Edge and Chase Freedom Unlimited are two credit cards that provide introductory APRs.
 While the two cards share some similarities, depending on your situation, you’ll definitely want to choose one over the other.

-But the Freedom Unlimited and Chase Slate cards are tailored toward very different kinds of cardholder.
-Where the Freedom Unlimited boasts a lucrative rewards rate, the Slate doesn’t come with an earning scheme.
+But the Freedom Unlimited and Chase Slate Edge cards are tailored toward different kinds of cardholders.
+Where the Freedom Unlimited boasts a lucrative rewards rate, the Slate Edge doesn’t come with an earning scheme.
 And while the Slate offers an intro APR on balance transfers in addition to new purchases, the Freedom Unlimited doesn’t currently have a balance transfer intro offer.

 Read on to learn more about these cards and which might be right for you.

-Chase Slate vs. Chase Freedom Unlimited: At a glance
+Chase Slate Edge vs. Chase Freedom Unlimited: At a glance

 |Rewards rate||No rewards|

 With the Chase Freedom Unlimited card alone, your Ultimate Rewards points are only worth 1 cent per point.
-But if you combine it with a premium Chase credit card like the Chase Ink Preferred or Chase Sapphire Reserve, then you can combine your Ultimate Rewards points and get even more value out of your accrued rewards.
+But if you combine it with a premium Chase credit card like the Chase Ink Business Preferred® Credit Card or Chase Sapphire Reserve card, then you can combine your Ultimate Rewards points and get even more value out of your accrued rewards.

 Balance transfer introductory APR

-Both the Chase Slate and the Chase Freedom Unlimited offer attractive introductory APRs for new purchases, but only the Chase Slate offers an introductory APR on balance transfers.
+Both the Chase Slate Edge and the Chase Freedom Unlimited offer introductory APRs for new purchases, but only the Slate Edge offers an introductory APR on balance transfers.

-If you have a balance you’re looking to transfer, the Chase Slate could give you significant savings over the Chase Freedom Unlimited.
+If you have a balance you’re looking to transfer, the Slate Edge could give you some savings over the Chase Freedom Unlimited, depending on how long it takes you to pay off the transferred amount.

 See related: Best balance transfer cards